RediSearch/redisearch_demo_and_preso/README.md

-# Flask autocomplete with jquery example
+# Redisearch Demo with Presentation

 ## Running with Docker